dialoguebranch/dlb-web/README.md

 `gradle.docker-standalone.properties`.
 This contains workable default configuration values.
 * Prepare a `users.xml` file in the `dlb-web/dlb-web-service/config/` folder (copy the existing `users-example.xml` file).
-  * You can define your own users here, or simply keep the example `user::user` and `admin::admin` users.
+  * You can define your own users here, or simply keep the example `client::client`, `editor::editor`, and `admin::admin` users.

 ### 1.2.
 Build and Run Docker Image
 * Open a terminal and enter your `{GIT}/dialoguebranch/` folder (containing `/dlb-web/` and